manucapo/Gardener/README.md

 CURRENT FEATURES:

-Parse single methods and attribute them to the call target
+Parse single method calls and attribute them to the correct call target

-Resolve call targets using scope information
+Resolve method call target using contextual scope information

-Correctly identify the order of method calls
+Correctly identify the order of method calls inside functions

-Resolve symbols declared inside of catch blocks
+Resolve type for symbols declared inside of method blocks or catch blocks

-SOMETIMES resolve generic methods from scope context
+SOMETIMES resolve generic method calls using method call scope context

-Identify deeply nested blocks (if, for, while)
+Identify and parse deeply nested block structures ( if, for, while )

 Parse and recognize the order of  calls in deeply recursively nested method calls

 USE CASES: